Thursday, October 27, 2011

 I remember your little sayings

-it'll make your feet turn black
+It'll make your feet turn black

 I remember walking to the backfield